Samad-k/Samad-k/README.md

 - 👋 Hi, I’m @Samad-k
+- API Integration Expert.
-- 👀 I’m interested in .Net, C# , ASP.Net MVC
+- I have worked in .Net, C# , ASP.Net MVC
-- 🌱 I’m currently learning Software Engineering
+-  Software Engineer
-- 💞️ I’m looking to collaborate on .Net Projects
+-  I’m looking to collaborate on .Net Projects
+-

 <!---
 Samad-k/Samad-k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.